Library Fact Sheets

 Base tours are held for a minimum of 10 to a maximum of 40 people.
-However, DoD ID card holders with installation access may conduct personal tours of the base with small groups of their own sponsored guests to visit public areas such as Heritage Park where the aircraft static displays are located.
+However, DoD ID card holders with installation access may conduct personal tours of the base with small groups of their own sponsored guests to visit public areas such as Freedom Park where the aircraft static displays are located.
 Most of the time, there is no restriction on photography while in public areas around the base.
-However, photography on and near the flightline, and in controlled/restricted areas is prohibited without official written permission.
+However, photography on and near the flight line, and in controlled/restricted areas is prohibited without official written permission.

 For more information on base tours visit the tour request webpage or call Public Affairs at (702) 652-2750.

 Military lodging reservations are made through Nellis lodging at DSN 682-2711, commercial (702) 652-2711 or e-mail email@example.com

 The Nellis Club and Time Out Sports Lounge are online.
 They provide an online calendar of special events, great dinner and lunch specials, catering information and general club information.
 Phone (702) 644-2582.
 See the Services Web site for more information.

 The commissary opens at 7:30 a.m. for military in uniform and physically challenged.
 The store provides 66,300 square feet. of shopping space and carries in excess of 19,000 line items.
 They have 22 regular check-outs and six self-check outs, and offer a full-service deli, in-store bakery and rotisserie chicken.

 One of our goals is to increase your ability to do business with the Air Force by offering another mode of communication for Vendors and by providing an additional medium for doing business.
 Visit the contracting Web page or call (702) 652-3360.